A SHORT HISTORY OF SCARBOROUGH, YORKSHIRE

 SCARBOROUGH IN THE MIDDLE AGES

 However it is believed that the Danes founded the town of Scarborough in the 10th century.
 The 'borough' part of its name is a corruption of burgh, which meant fort or fortified settlement.
 Scarborough was devastated in 1066 when the Norwegian king Harald Hardrada invaded England.
 His men burned Scarborough and killed many of the inhabitants.
-However Hardrada himself was killed shortly afterwards at the battle of Stamford Bridge.
+However, Hardrada himself was killed shortly afterward at the Battle of Stamford Bridge.

 However in the 12th century Scarborough revived.
 Around 1136 a castle was built there.
 The keep of Scarborough castle (which still stands) was built in 1158.
 Soon a little town grew around the castle.
-In the Middle Ages towns sometimes grew up beside castles because the garrison were a market for craftsmen's goods.
+In the Middle Ages towns sometimes grew up beside castles because the garrison was a market for craftsmen's goods.
 Often a market started in the shadow of the castle.

 By the 13th century Scarborough was a busy little market town and port.
 In 1253 the townspeople were granted the right to hold an annual fair.
 (In the Middle Ages fairs were like markets but they were held only once a year and buyers and sellers would come from a wide area to attend a Scarborough fair).

 Many of the people in Medieval Scarborough were fishermen or sailors.
 The main export from England at that time was wool and some was exported from Scarborough.

 In the 13th century the friars arrived in Scarborough.
-The friars were like monks but instead of withdrawing from the world they went out to preach and help the poor.
+The friars were like monks but instead of withdrawing from the world, they went out to preach and help the poor.
 There were 3 orders of friars in Scarborough.
-There were Franciscans (called grey friars because of the color of their costumes), Dominicans or black friars and Carmelites of white friars.
+There were Franciscans (called grey friars because of the color of their costumes), Dominicans or black friars, and Carmelites or white friars.

 The church also ran the only hospitals in the Middle Ages.
 In Scarborough, there was a leper hostel.
 There was also a hospital (almshouse) for the poor and infirm.